 Welcome

-I am currently a tenure-track researcher and NWO WISE Fellow at the SRON Netherlands Institute for Space Research, where I do research at the interface of astronomy and data science.
+I am currently a staff researcher and NWO WISE Fellow at the SRON Netherlands Institute for Space Research, where I do research at the interface of astronomy and data science.
 I am also a Data Science fellow at the eScience Institute of the University of Washington.

 I am particularly interested in how we can use modern statistical tools and machine learning methods to learn about the universe.
 With my students and collaborators, I currently work on a diverse range of topics, including period detection in asteroids and solar flares, statistical machine learning for outlier detection and Approximate Bayesian Computation for understanding systematic effects in X-ray telescopes.